Bachelor of Science (BS) Degree with a Major in Chemistry

 • CHEM 492: Fall semester, 5 credit hours.
 For approved students only, requires a formal application and recommendation of a faculty research advisor.
 Requirements include at least 15 hours of laboratory research per week and regular written and/or oral progress reports.

-• CHEM 493: Spring semester, 5 credit hours.
+• CHEM 493: 5 credit hours.
 Requirements include at least 15 hours of laboratory research per week and a formal thesis.

-• Applications may be submitted to the course instructor, February 1–August 1.
+• Applications may be submitted to the course instructor.
 Students are encouraged to apply early.

 Additional Information